The Green tensor of the nonstationary Stokes system in the half space: Introduction

 The following is our first and key pointwise estimates of the (unrestricted) Green tensor and its derivatives.
 Even when restricted to $y=0$, it is better than \eqref{eq_est_Kang} by removing the singularity at $x_n=0$.
+It will be further improved in \thref{thm3} after we show symmetry.